I. The Architecture of Ghosts

 This transition from the weightless to the concrete was not merely a career change; it was a conversion.
 As I began to work with my hands, I found myself reading—truly reading—for the first time.
 I found the voices of C.S.
 Lewis and Wendell Berry, and the uncompromising clarity of Paul Kingsnorth.
 They spoke of "The Machine"—that encroaching layer of technology that seeks to mediate every human experience, thinning our lives until we are nothing but consumers of data and creators of content.

+And so my problem-solving itch underwent a sanctification.
 In the garden, this is easy to see.
 Most people I imagine would think of garden automation as Wi-Fi-controlled taps and automatic moisture sensors.
 But I see the automation God put there for us to find: the chickens turning leftovers into eggs, the worms transforming scraps into black gold, the seeds that carry the code of their own multiplication.
 This is the ultimate efficiency.
-My role is not to program the garden, but to build the jigs—the fences, the compost bins, the seasonal rhythms—that allow that pre-existing grace to flourish.
+My role is not to program the garden, but to build the jigs — the fences, the compost bins, the seasonal rhythms — that allow that pre-existing grace to flourish.

 V. The Modernist Steward